DarkWolf-Labs/stellar-engine-gke-policies/README.md

 ### Policy Controller

 [Policy Controller](https://console.cloud.google.com/kubernetes/policy_controller) provides a dashboard view of the policies applied to the cluster and any pass/fail results found.
 In Violations tab, you can find details on count, affected resource types, and error messages.

+## Scripts

+The included scripts are provided as tools to export data from the cluster for constraint statuses, and template yaml.
+The scripts should be run from the bastion vm with network access to the cluster.
+Output output files can then be downloaded.